BodenmillerGroup/ImcSegmentationPipeline/docs/prepro.md

 <figure markdown>
   ![prepro](img/prepro.png){ width="500" }
-  <figcaption>Conversion from raw `.mcd` files to `.ome.tiff` and `.tiff` files suitable for downstream analysis</figcaption>
 </figure>

-During the first step of the segmentation pipeline, raw imaging files need to be converted to file formats that can be read-in by external software (Fiji, R, python, histoCAT).
+During the first step of the segmentation pipeline, raw data need to be converted to file formats that can be read-in by external software (`Fiji`, `R`, `python`, `histoCAT`).

-**Please follow the [preprocessing.ipynb](https://github.com/BodenmillerGroup/ImcSegmentationPipeline/blob/main/scripts/imc_preprocessing.ipynb) script to pre-process the raw data**
+**Please follow the [preprocessing.ipynb](https://github.com/BodenmillerGroup/ImcSegmentationPipeline/blob/main/scripts/imc_preprocessing.ipynb) script to pre-process the raw data.**
 To get started, please refer to the instructions [here](index.md).

 ## Input